OpenWatchProject/readme/README.md

+# Information on the Open Watch Project
+Project OpenWatch is the initiative undertaken by BLOCKS, who came into the limelight for their modular smartwatch.
+The goal of this initiative is to make a fully open source OS so any smartwatch that can have AOSP builds or be ported to AOSP can have a fully functional Watch OS.

+Here is a link to see our current to-do, in progress, done list https://goo.gl/62UnLw

 # Build android 8.1 for Harmony (Various mt6580 smartwatches)

 Kingwear makes a reference board that they use in their own products and has sold it to multiple diffrent manufacturers